TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to UC 2 TC 2.1 - Given the States Code CSV file, Check to ensure the Number of Record matches
+Modified to UC 2 TC 2.2 - Given the State Code CSV File Path if incorrect Returns a custom Exception